gofast-pkg/codesystem/README.md

 > files are verified
 ```

+You can ignore check of some folders and or files with adding CODESYSTEM_IGNORED_FILES environment variables. [more detail](#environment-variable)

 &nbsp;:grey_exclamation:&nbsp; the zip package will download files and create a folder, don't forget to cleanup

 ``` bash